hoprnet/RPCh/apps/discovery-platform/README.md

 ## Run with Docker

-To be able to run the funding platform with Docker, you first need to build the image, for that, we will use the following command
+To be able to run the discovery platform with Docker, you first need to build the image, for that, we will use the following command

 ```sh
 docker build -t discovery-platform -f Dockerfile ../../